-I have been teaching guitar and electric bass a long time at my studio on the upper Westside (10025).
+I have been teaching guitar and electric bass a long time at my studio in NYC on the upper Westside (10025).
 But because of the Pandemic I am only teaching online.Although I am a jazz musician/composer/ recording artist/ performer, author and journalist, I love teaching.
 I teach all genres and levels of music including improvisation, harmony, theory and composition etc. I may charge a little more, but many students come to me from other teachers because there is so much lacking in their musical education.
 All my lessons are customized to meet the students’ needs.
 I use all available tools such as, the internet, mp3's, pdf and customized each lesson for each student.

 If you have time, please read an article I wrote for All About Jazz.
 It describes what’s important in a good teacher:

 I love teaching

 After years of being self-taught, I realized I wanted to take the next step and truly learn the instrument the right way.
 In just a month with Dom, it is clear that I chose the perfect teacher.
 His knowledge of guitar and experience in teaching has you learning to read sheet music and playing songs in just a few lessons.
 More importantly, Dom is encouraging and enthusiastic which inspires confidence in his students.
 He is patient, but continues to push you out of your comfort zone.
 It is clear that Dom cares deeply about the success of his students and I have developed a personal relationship that has me looking forward to the next lesson.
 March 22, 2017